xXleowXx/gitlab-charts/doc/charts/gitlab/webservice/index.md

 ### Unicorn Worker Killer memory settings

-Memory thresholds for the [unicorn-worker-killer](https://docs.gitlab.com/ee/administration/operations/unicorn.html#unicorn-worker-killer) can be customized using the `memory.min` and `memory.max` chart values.
+Memory thresholds for the [unicorn-worker-killer](https://docs.gitlab.com/ee/administration/operations/unicorn.html#unicorn-worker-killer) can be customized using the `unicorn.memory.min` and `unicorn.memory.max` chart values.
 While the default values are sane, you can increase (or lower) these values to fine-tune them for your environment or troubleshoot performance issues.